Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 A worthwhile Chiang Mai attraction is the Lisu Hill-Tribe display at the Hill-Tribe Research Institute Museum.
 The lives and cultures of the hill-tribe people of Thailand are exhibited here through photographs, agricultural implements, religious artefacts and musical instruments.
 Household utensils and ethnic costumes are also displayed.
 The non-hill-tribe ethnic minority, the Mlabri (who are often associated with the 'spirit of the yellow leaves'), are included in this extraordinary exhibit.

 The royal winter palace of Bhubing has beautiful, regal structures and extravagantly landscaped gardens for visitors to take in.
 The palace may not be entered but the gardens can be explored when the Thai royal family is not in residence.
 The gardens of Bhubing Palace are known for their stunning roses, and are home to a variety of bird and insect life.
 Visitors can walk up to the Queen's water fountain and find some shade under a pagoda.
-There is a strict dress code which must be adhered to when visiting this royal site, including a ban on shorts and dresses that show the shoulders.
+There is a strict dress code that must be adhered to when visiting this royal site, including a ban on shorts and dresses that show the shoulders.

 A beautiful Chiang Mai attraction, the first genuine botanical garden in Thailand was the Queen Sirikit Botanic Garden in the Mae Sa Valley.
 It now also serves as a centre of botanical research and studies.
-The main feature of this attraction is the Glasshouse Complex, made up of four exhibition conservatories and eight display glasshouses.
+The main feature of this attraction is the Glasshouse Complex, which is made up of four exhibition conservatories and eight display glasshouses.
 A lovely river runs melodically through the grounds.
-The Thai Orchid Nursery and Rock Garden are other highlights of the gardens, as well as various walking trails and shaded rest areas.
+The Thai Orchid Nursery and Rock Garden are other highlights of the gardens, as are various walking trails and shaded rest areas.
 Facilities for visitors include a restaurant, a first-aid station, souvenir shops and toilets.

 Nestled into the lush mountains of northernmost Thailand, Chiang Rai is a hotspot for travellers who want to get a real cultural experience from their stay in Thailand.
 The region is home to the remote hill tribe communities that make up about 10 percent of Thailand's population.
 Scattered through the mountains and valleys of the province, the tribes are descendents of nomadic peoples from Tibet and southern China.
 Each tribe is unique, with its own colourful culture and traditions.
-Many travellers arrive in Chiang Rai from Chiang Mai (a three-hour bus journey) to begin their treks to hill tribe villages, but there is plenty to see and do in Chiang Rai itself including many beautiful temples and interesting museums.
+Many travellers arrive in Chiang Rai from Chiang Mai (a three-hour bus journey) to begin their treks to hill tribe villages, but there is plenty to see and do in Chiang Rai itself, including many beautiful temples and interesting museums.
 Visitors will also find good restaurants and food stalls offering a taste of northern Thai cuisine.
 The city has a lively, if not endless, nightlife, with a few good bars and pubs hosting live music.
 Chiang Rai is situated near the coming together of the three modern nations of Thailand, Myanmar and Laos, a region known as the Golden Triangle, which is dissected by the mighty Mekong River.

 Generally more family friendly than Bangkok, Chiang Mai is a great place to take the kids while on holiday in Thailand.
 The national way of life, sanuk (fun), is enough to keep the kids on their toes.
 Couple that with the friendly, child-loving qualities of the Thais, and travellers have a recipe for a fun-filled holiday with the family in Chiang Mai.